When is the best time to visit Wyoming?

 Best for: baby animals, cycling and low crowds

 While spring is a beautiful time of year to see budding flowers and baby animals, it's also one of the wettest seasons, with the highest annual rainfall occurring from March to May.
-The basin area is usually the driest area in the state while the mountain areas will see much higher annual averages of up to 40cm.
+The basin area is usually the driest area in the state, while the mountain areas will see much higher annual averages of up to 15 inches.
 We'd recommend always bringing some rain gear - just in case of a sudden downpour.